monk-io/docs/_mkdocs/docs/guides/provisioning-via-templates.md

 With Monk you can [grow your cluster manually](../lifecycle/cluster-create-1.md) by issuing the `grow` command.
-This is not the only way to add instances to your cluster as the templates can also carry instructions instance definitions.
-Monk will create instances when running a template containing such a definition.
+This is not the only way to add instances to your cluster as the Kits can also carry instructions instance definitions.
+Monk will create instances when running a Kit containing such a definition.

 ---